beyarkay/masters-thesis/src/03_lit_review.md

 \begin{figure}[!htb]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/03_models_no_gloves}
-    \caption{Models used for recognising gestures in vision- and WiFi-based systems over time.
+    \caption[Models used for vision- and WiFi-based gesture recognition]{Models used for recognising gestures in vision- and WiFi-based systems over time.
 PCA stands for Principal Component Analysis.}
     \label{fig:03_models_no_gloves}
 \end{figure}